55 stable releases

 Get instructions and examples using grepq -h

-, and grepq tune -h
+, or grepq tune -h

 and grepq inverted -h